eCommerce Platform Buyers Guide:

 What you need to know:

-Custom functionality refers to the ability to customize the features and functionality that are needed to fit your specific business needs such as regulatory compliance, negotiations for B2B merchants, or complex SKU details.
-This isn’t about the features themselves, per se, but rather the ability of your eCommerce software to support the customization of features and functionality, the level of effort to do so, and the level of customization that is possible.
+Modular, customizable microservices architecture refers to an architecture where each individual functionality set (cart, catalog, orders, etc.) is its own service and not tightly coupled with other functionality.
+Generally, microservices provide the control to more easily customize the features and functionality that are needed to fit your specific business requirements.
+This isn’t about the features themselves, per se, but rather the ability of your eCommerce software to support the customization of them, the level of effort to do so, and the time it will take.

 When out-of-the-box functionality is the right choice: